By Alyse Bacine

 Studies on Holotropic Breathwork have shown brainwave changes similar to those seen during psychedelic experiences, with increased theta and delta activity.⁵ Research on the Wim Hof Method significantly affects immune function and nervous system regulation.⁶ However, these studies don't directly measure DMT.

 A small 2019 study found increased levels of 5-MeO-DMT (a compound related to DMT) in the blood of experienced meditators after breath-focused meditation.
-This suggests that breathing techniques might influence levels of endogenous psychedelic compounds.⁷ While preliminary, this research points to potential biochemical mechanisms behind breathwork's profound effects.
+This suggests that breathing techniques influence levels of endogenous psychedelic compounds.⁷ While preliminary, this research points to potential biochemical mechanisms behind breathwork's profound effects.

 Mechanisms of DMT Release Through Breathwork